Responsible Space

 SPACE DEBRIS MANAGEMENT POLICY FOR LOW EARTH ORBIT SATELLITES

-Typical operational life is 6.5–9 years, with LEOP and EOR phases taking 6 months and re-orbiting taking about one year.
-The constellation operates under UK and international regulations and is managed by an automated ground system using real-time data from sources like the US Space Force and LeoLabs for collision avoidance.
-Eutelsat has bilateral Space Traffic Management agreements and has co-published best practices with other operators.
+The constellation is managed by an automated ground system using real-time data from sources such as the US Space Force and LeoLabs to ensure effective collision avoidance.
+Eutelsat has also signed bilateral Space Traffic Management agreements and co-published best practices with other operators.
+Satellites are designed for Active Debris Removal (ADR), with a first demonstration mission scheduled for 2026.